mitjafelicijan/mitjafelicijan.com/_posts/2017-04-21-profiling-python-web-applications-with-visual-tools.md

 ---
 layout: post
-title: "Profiling Python web applications with visual tools"
+title: Profiling Python web applications with visual tools
-description: "Missing link when debugging and profiling python web applications"
+description: Missing link when debugging and profiling python web applications
 ---

 I have been profiling my software with KCachegrind for a long time now and I was missing this option when I am developing API's or other web services.
 I always knew that this is possible but never really took the time and dive into it.